 DECISION: An athlete receives 75 points if they won all their matches and qualified for the main draw of an AMT Platinum singles event.
-There is also 240 points for losing in c) Allocation of Doubles points
+There is also 240 points for losing in the semi-finals of the main draw, so a qualifier that loses in the semi-finals receives a total of 315 points.